oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Device_Profiles.md

 Currently only monitor profiles are supported on unix X window systems.

-The man page for the appropriate command line tool is:
+The man page for the appropriate command line tool “oyranos-monitor” is shown below:

 `NAME`
 `      oyranos-monitor - Oyranos CMS monitor configuration`